philipp-luettecke/ionos-dyndns-docker/README.md

 To use the docker container, you have two options.

 1. You can use your existing `settings.txt` file by putting it into the `./config` folder and then starting up your container.
-1. You can just start the container and add you new domains manually by following the instructions below.
+1. You can just start the container and add your new domains manually by following the instructions below.

+To start the container just use `docker-compose up -d` in the root of this repository and it will build and spin rigth up.

 ## Working with domains